jrrobison1/wordtangible/README.md

 # WordTangible
 [![PyPI - Version](https://img.shields.io/pypi/v/wordtangible?link=https%3A%2F%2Fpypi.org%2Fproject%2Fwordtangible%2F)](https://pypi.org/project/wordtangible/)

-WordTangible is a Python library for analyzing the concreteness and imageability of words and text.
-It provides tools to measure how abstract or concrete the language in a given text is, which can be useful for various natural language processing tasks, readability analysis, and linguistic research.
+WordTangible is a simple Python library for analyzing the concreteness and imageability of words and text.
+This can be useful for various natural language processing tasks, readability analysis, and linguistic research.

+Data is pulled from:
+- The Brysbaert dataset (Brysbaert et al., 2014)[1]
+- The Glasgow dataset (Scott et al., 2019)[2]
+- The MRC Psycholinguistic Database (Coltheart 1981)[3]

+The concreteness ratings from these datasets were averaged and normalized to a 1-5 scale, where 5 represents the highest level of concreteness.

 ## Features

 - Get concreteness ratings for individual words
 - Calculate average concreteness for a given text
 - Compute the ratio of concrete to abstract words in a text
-- Customizable thresholds for concrete and abstract word classification
-- Option to include or exclude stopwords in analysis

 ## Installation